reearth-plugins/Copy-Prohibit-Plug-in/README.md

   ![](src/img2.png)

-  - 画像
+  - Image

     Specifies an image to be displayed in the infobox.

-  - タイトル
+  - Titile

     Specifies the title to be displayed for the image.

-  - フルサイズ
+  - Full size

     When "On" is selected, the image is displayed in the full size infobox.

-  - 画像サイズ
+  - Image size

     Cover: Displays the image without margins.
 Some parts of the image may not be displayed.

     Include: Displays the entire image.
 Margins may occur.

-  - 水平位置
+  - Image horizontal position

     Specifies the horizontal position of the image, left, center, or right.

-  - 垂直位置
+  - Image vertical position

     Specifies the vertical position of the image: top, center, bottom.